mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/StructureDefinition-us-cbs-hospitalization-intro.md

 The Center for Disease Control's (CDC) Message Mapping Guides (MMGs) provide guidance on the transmission of records from jurisdictions to case based surveillance programs.
 MMG documents are publicly available through the CDC's website.
 In addition to generic information captured by the Gen V2 guide, there are program specific guides tied to specific conditions or groups of condition.

 The US CBS Hospitalization profile represents a hospitalization encounter related to the reported condition of interest, representing data elements requested as part of the Gen V2 message mapping guide.

-**Example Usage Scenarios:**

-The following are example usage scenarios for the US CBS Patient profile:

--   Capture an event of hospitalization related to a reportable condition of interest.

 ### Mandatory and Must Support Data Elements